St. Charles Property Division Lawyers

-In many divorce cases, we must address issues involving property.
-Under Illinois divorce law, there are two categories of property in a divorce case: marital and non-marital property.
+In addition to resolving child custody and support issues, divorcing couples must divide their property.
+Under Illinois divorce law, there are two categories of property: marital and non-marital property.
 With certain exceptions, marital property is property that either of you acquire during the marriage, regardless of how ownership is held.
-Non marital property is property owned prior to the marriage or property or money received by one of the parties as gifts or inheritances, which are kept separate from other marital money.
-Each party keeps his or her non marital property and the marital property needs to be divided.
+Non-marital property is property owned individualy, prior to the marriage or property or money received by one of the parties as gifts or inheritances before or during the marriage.
+At the divorce, the court assigns each spouse his or her non-marital property and then divides the marital property.

 Determining the value of marital property is sometimes antagonistic and difficult.
-Often valuation requires help from valuation experts to set the value of the property, we must divide the property or allocate property to each of the parties.
-The large majority of states, including Illinois use an “equitable distribution” approach to divide property in a divorce case.
-This means that judges divide property fairly regardless of how title is held.
-While usually property is divided on a 50/50 basis, sometimes judges give one of the parties more than 50% if equitable circumstances warrant an alternative ratio.
+Often valuation requires help from appraisers or other valuation experts.
+Once we obtain the value of the property, we must divide the property between the spouses.
+Illinois uses an “equitable distribution” approach to divide property in a divorce case.
+This means that judges consider a number of factors to divide property fairly regardless of how title is held.
+While usually judges divide property on a 50/50 basis, sometimes they give one of the parties more than 50% if it is fair to do so.

-Call us to learn more about dividing your property and assets
+Call us to learn more about dividing your property and assets.

-Without trained and diligent representation to find out how much your spouse is earning and the value of marital property, you may fail to acquire all that may be owed to you under the law.
+Without trained and diligent representation to determine what your spouse is earning and the value of marital property, you may fail to acquire all that may be owed to you under the law.